AdobeDocs/workfront.en/help/classic/administration-and-setup/manage-workfront/emails/custom-email-subjects-event-notification.md

    ![edit_email_subject_line_for_event_notification_Approval_pending_on_issues.png](assets/edit-email-subject-line-350x176.png)

-   The names of the fields added must match the camel case syntax of our database structure.
-For more information about how our objects and their fields are named in the Workfront database, see the [Adobe Workfront API](../../../wf-api/workfront-api.md).
+   The names of the fields added must match the camel case syntax of our database structure. <!--For more information about how our objects and their fields are named in the Workfront database, see the [Adobe Workfront API](../../../wf-api/workfront-api.md).-->

 1. Click **Update** to save the new subject lines for your emails.